About the chair

 - inviting individuals and representatives of key organisations to events at County Hall and other venues.

-Vice Chair, Councillor Felix Bloomfield
+Chair, Councillor Felix Bloomfield

 Born in Oxford, and educated locally before attending university in London, Felix has lived and worked in Oxfordshire most of his life.
 He was a South Oxfordshire District Councillor for 20 years and was the district's youngest ever Chairman.
 A professional photojournalist for many years specialising in motorsport and the music industry.